jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image1]

 ### Model Architecture
 My model is a modified version of the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py).
 The model consists of three convolutional layers followed by a fully connected layer followed by a final output layer.
-I used batch normalization

 The network takes as input a three channel (RGB) color image of height x pixels and width y pixels.
-It

-with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Using the Keras `Cropping2D` function, I remove portions of the image that contain irrelevant data like the sky and the top of the car hood.
+An added benefit is that cropping also reduces the image size, speeding up training.
+I use a Keras Lambda layer to normalize the image and center it around zero mean.
+The layer architecture is shown below.

 ### More Data / Data Augmentation
 After training the model weights on the provided dataset, I tweaked the model further by collecting more simulation data.
 I drove backwards around the track in order to combat the left-turn bias present in track one.
 I also drove off-center and weaved left and right in order to train the network how to respond when it goes off to the side of the road.